cmcook82/aws-cdk-api-react-demo/README.md

-# Demo Typescript CDK project for creating an API and ReactJS front-end.
+# Demo Typescript CDK project for creating an API and ReactJS project

 [Supporting video walk-through](https://www.youtube.com/watch?v=4tl59rHrc6A)

+## Assumptions

+- That you already have access to an AWS account
+- That you already have an AWS secret key/id to use for the deployment

 ## Useful commands